kurocho/rectification/README.md

-# rectification
+# Rectification
-Spirit rectification simulation
+Spirit rectification simulation written in Ada.
+Use gnat to compile main project file.